 This will help you to segment your audience, and identify potential problem pages on your site.

-Conducting a User Flow Analysis in Google Analytics
+Conducting a Google Analytics Behavior Flow Analysis

-Sign into your Google Analytics account and select the website for which you’d like to conduct a user flow analysis.
+The first thing to do is to sign in to your Google Analytics account and select the website for which you’d like to conduct a user flow analysis.

 To view the Users Flow report, go to Audience » Users Flow.